Map Reprint Permission Policy

 As such, the Civil War Trust must be selective about the products to which it gives reproduction rights for these maps, since their use has direct bearing on the organization’s overall reputation.
 Permission is a statement in our confidence of the product’s quality and compatibility with our preservation mission, a judgment that can be difficult to reach in the case of individuals and organizations with which we do not have previous familiarity.

 Permission will typically be granted in writing under the following circumstances, at the discretion of senior members of the Trust staff.
 In all instances, appropriate credit to the Civil War Trust (including reference to the Civil War Trust website, Civilwar.org) is required.
+Permission is granted only for use of maps in their entirety - they cannot be modified except in size.

 • Nonprofit or other Civil War Trust-approved partner groups: For educational purposes or to advance a preservation project in conjunction with the Trust.